pimsmath/prima2021/content/career-fair/_index.md

 valuable applications in many industries, including (but not limited to!)

  * Financial services,
- * Software,
  * Business Services,
  * Pharmaceuticals or Biotechnology,
  * Communications,
- * Aerospace/Defense, and
+ * Aerospace/Defense,
- * Health care.
+ * Health care, and
+ * Software companies.

 If your company is looking for talented mathematical scientists in areas such as these, we encourage you to get in touch.